 - Click here for 1&1

-Note: Before you begin, make sure you have the ability to add or edit a TXT entry to your DNS records.
+NOTE: Before you begin, make sure you can add or edit a TXT entry to your DNS records.
 There can be only one SPF record per domain.

 Once you've made your SPF updates, enter your domain at https://mxtoolbox.com/spf.aspx to confirm that the changes have worked.
-The following example illustrates what you'll see (in MxToolbox) when you've set up your SPF correctly.
+The following image illustrates what you'll see (in MXToolbox) when you've set up your SPF correctly.

 *PLEASE NOTE: It can take up to 24 hours for your changes to populate.
 DNS records for your domain normally will not update in real-time.

-A Few Tips About Adding Your SPF Record (for IT professionals)
+Tips About Adding Your SPF Record (For IT Professionals)

-Below is a typical SPF record and a breakdown of what each component of the SPF string does.
+This typical SPF record contains a breakdown of what each component of the SPF string does.